I Tried A Pearl Manicure & Immediately Started Acting Different

-Pearls are expected to be a big accessories trend this year.
+As expected, pearls are a big accessory trend this year.
 Experts even came up with a catchy name, calling it, Pearlcore for 2022.
 Personally, I like to track the influence to Harry Styles and the string of pearls he often layers over a T-shirt.
 But beyond jewellery, I've determined that pearls can be an add-on in any way you want.
 Recently, I've been influenced to try pearl nail art.

 It's been determined that 3D nail art is more wearable than ever before.
 In the interest of seeing if that was true — mind you, I've never worn any kind of pop-out nail art with decals — I decided to try out a pearl manicure, killing two birds with one stone: dipping into pearlcore with a manicure that's decidedly out of my comfort zone but on-trend.